What is mental illness?

 - Bipolar disorder – People who experience bipolar disorder commonly experience both manic and depressive episodes.
 These episodes can impact behaviour, sleep and energy.
 About 45 million people around the world live with bipolar disorder, and while it is a lifelong condition, it can be treated with medications and psychological therapies.

 - Schizophrenia – People experiencing schizophrenia can experience delusions, hallucinations and disorganised thinking.
 Suicidal thoughts and behaviour are also common among people living with schizophrenia.
 This serious mental health disorder is experienced by about 20 million people worldwide, and professional treatment can help to prevent relapses from occurring.

 Mental illnesses are a common cause of disabilities worldwide, and account for approximately one-third of all disability globally, according to the World Health Organization.

 CBM works in some of the poorest parts of the world to build an inclusive world where people living with mental illness and psychosocial disabilities can achieve their full potential.

 Download and share our toolkit to learn more about the mental health challenges faced by people with disabilities living in poverty

 You can support our work to ensure that more people with disabilities and mental health issues can access the support they need.
-A donation to CBM’s Mental Health programs will support a number of projects focusing on reducing stigma and discrimination.
+A donation to CBM’s Mental Health programs will support a number of projects focused on reducing stigma and discrimination.
 We work to increase access to medications and psychological support and aim to bring about long-lasting change to benefit the lives of those challenged with mental health concerns.